 Dissertation Proposal

 The approved Dissertation Committee will guide and critique the student’s dissertation proposal.
 The student should give a complete draft of the dissertation proposal to the Supervising Professor (Dissertation Chair) one month before the proposal hearing/defense and to the other committee members at least three weeks in advance.
 The proposal hearing/defense must be advertised to the University community two weeks prior to the set date.
-Upon successful defense of the proposal, and before conducting the study, the student must secure UTSA Institutional Review Board (IRB) approval for any dissertation research that involves human subjects.
+Upon successful defense of the proposal, and before conducting the study, the student must secure UT San Antonio Institutional Review Board (IRB) approval for any dissertation research that involves human subjects.

 Advancement to Candidacy